Skip to main content

 Is seems logical to represent an RGB image as nested 3D structure - (X, Y)-sized matrix of three-component (R, G, B) vectors.
 Since in Python list seem to be about the only variant for mutable structures like that, it is suitable to represent image as list(list(list(int))) structure.
 Therefore, it would be convenient to have module read/write image data from/to such a structure.

-Note that for L images memory structure is still list(list(list(int))), with innermost list having only one component, which enables further image editing with the same nested loop or map() regardless of color mode.
+Note that for L images memory structure, produced by PyPNM, is still list(list(list(int))), with innermost list having only one component.
+Using the same consistent data structure enables further image editing with the same nested loop or map() regardless of color mode.

-Note that since main PyPNM purpose is facilitating image editing, when reading 1-bit PBM files into image this module promotes data to 8-bit L, inverting values and multiplying by 255, so that source 1 (ink on) is changed to 0 (black), and source 0 (ink off) is changed to 255 (white) - since any palette-based images, 1-bit included, are next to useless for general image processing (try to imagine 1-bit Gaussian blur, for example), and have to be converted to smooth color for that, conversion is performed by PyPNM automatically.
+Note that since main PyPNM purpose is facilitating image editing, PyPNM module promotes 1 bit PBM files into image list data corresponding to 8 bit L when reading, inverting values and multiplying by 255, so that source 1 (ink on) is changed to 0 (black), and source 0 (ink off) is changed to 255 (white); so, practically, a PBM is opened as a 8 bit PGM.
+The reason for forced color space conversion is that any palette-based images, 1 bit included, are next to useless for general image processing, and have to be converted to smooth color anyway, therefore conversion is performed by PyPNM automatically.

 Installation